International Women’s Day | Interview with Tracy Lee

 Working on the Miami Beach EDITION was also incredibly rewarding.
 It was the start of a new brand, which allowed us to immerse ourselves in their vision while setting a framework for wellness that continues to evolve and expand with each subsequent project.

 What advice would you give to young women aspiring to a similar career path?

 My father always told me to not compromise myself or be dependent on anyone other than myself.
 I am grateful for the certain degree of independence and self-sustaining skills and abilities that I have both developed and preserved as a result of following that advice.
 Young women today should be proud of the brave women and changemakers that have preceded them and know they are well poised, much more so than in the past, to enjoy a more level playing field than ever before.
 I would say take advantage of that.
 Don’t be shy, don’t hold back, don’t be reserved, don’t wait for others to give you permission, move forward with your passions with reckless abandon.
 All that you desire is achievable If you simply apply yourself, be disciplined, and make it happen.

-Lastly, what three skills do you think are essential to be a great leader?
+What three skills do you think are essential to be a great leader?

 Listen to others, be open-minded, work hard.

 Throughout my career, I’ve worked in a variety of operational roles, so I feel like I’ve walked in the shoes of all staff members: from locker room attendant, scheduling coordinator to spa director.
 I apply that operational and functional lens through every aspect of the development process.

 I feel a tremendous responsibility to our clients to deliver best-in-class facilities and programming with lasting value and I’d like to think we meet that challenge with energy, enthusiasm, and endurance.